Otter fishing: Method

-In the Old World, two otter species have been primarily used in otter fishing – the European otter (Lutra lutra), chiefly in Europe and North Africa, and the smooth-coated otter (Lutrogale perspicillata), mostly in South Asia and China.
-And in the New World, only the giant otter (Pteronura brasiliensis) has been used, usually in South America.
+In the Old World, two otter species have been primarily used in otter fishing – the Eurasian otter (Lutra lutra), chiefly in Europe and North Africa, and the smooth-coated otter (Lutrogale perspicillata), mostly in South Asia and China.
+And in the New World, the giant otter (Pteronura brasiliensis) has been used, usually in South America.

 Olaus Magnus wrote that the otter often fetches the catch for its master but "once in awhile forgets and eats the fish".
 Izaak Walton's 1653 book describes otter pups, three to four months old, being domesticated and trained.
 The otters were muzzled to prevent them eating fish and secured by lines to their master.
 The otters then chased fish in a pond into a net.
 Another technique was to submerge nets and get the otters to shepherd the fish into them, after which the nets, along with otters and catch, were retrieved.

 In ancient China, the otter wore a leather harness on its body to which an iron chain was attached.
 The other end of the chain was either secured to the fisherman's boat or to a bamboo pole.
 The fisherman would cast his circular net, weighted at the edges, and pull it in.
 As the net was being pulled in, the otter would be introduced into the net through a small opening.
 The otter's role was to search for and disturb fish hiding in nooks and crannies and force them into the net so that they were trapped.
 The otter was subsequently rewarded in the case of a good catch.
 The practice of using otters to drive fish into nets was prevalent in Asia and is still practiced in southern Bangladesh.

 Bangladesh

 Otter fishing is still practiced in Narail and Khulna districts, near the Sunderbans in southern Bangladesh.
 Here fishing with otters is a traditional practice in families, passed down through the generations by fishermen who breed the otters and train them to chase the fish into their nets.
-Earlier, both Lutra lutra and Lutrogale perspicillata were used for otter fishing, but today, only L. perspicillata is used.
+In the past, both Lutra lutra and Lutrogale perspicillata were used for otter fishing, but today, only L. perspicillata is used.
 Otter fishing is usually done at night between 9 PM and 5 AM.
 The average catch by a single boat in a night ranges from 4 to 12 kg of crabs, fish and shrimp.
-Feeroz et al. (2011) recorded a population of 176 domesticated otters held in captivity amongst 46 groups of fishermen in these districts, of which 138 were working animals.
+Feeroz et al. (2011) recorded a population of 176 domesticated otters amongst 46 groups of fishermen in these districts, of which 138 were working animals.
 Lack of fish, changes sought in livelihoods by the young and more economical methods of fishing have reduced the number of otter fishermen drastically.